Even if you know your response rate, do you know the incremental lift of your direct mail over your other marketing efforts?

 A Simple Proposition

 The basic concept is simple.
-There is a population of customers and/or prospects that you can market to via direct channels, whether by direct mail, telemarketing, email or even programmatic advertising.
-You randomly divide that population into two groups: One that receives the specific offer (Mail) and one that does not (No Mail).
-After the campaign has been completed, you measure the response and sales of both groups.
+There is a population of customers and/or prospects that you can market to via direct channels, whether by direct mail, telemarketing, email, or even programmatic advertising.
+You randomly divide that population into two test groups: One that receives the mailing (General Mail File) and one that does not receive the mailing (Creative Holdout).
+After the campaign has been completed, you measure the response and sales of both test groups.

-While the holdout No Mail group did not receive the offer, you will most likely observe sales activity driven by other media channels such as TV, radio or web advertising.
-This holdout group constitutes a baseline against which you can measure the incremental lift of your direct marketing effort.
+While the Creative Holdout group did not receive the mail offer, you will most likely observe sales activity driven by other media channels, such as TV, radio, email, display advertising, social, paid search, or even organic search.
+This holdout group constitutes a baseline against which you can measure the incremental lift of your direct mail marketing effort.

 How Big Should My Holdout Testing Group Be?